It aims to protect the general public’s money against the risk of loss in the event of a bank’s bankruptcy.

 If the Swiss Financial Market Supervisory Authority FINMA initiates bankruptcy proceedings against a bank, FINMA appoints a liquidator to liquidate the bank.
 The liquidator uses the proceeds from the sale of the bank’s assets to pay creditor claims, to the extent possible.

-The deposit insurance scheme ensures quick disbursement at the start of the liquidation procedure.
+The deposit insurance scheme ensures disbursement at the start of the liquidation procedure.
 In this way, clients remain financially able to act even in the event that their bank becomes bankrupt.

 Deposits are client balances on accounts held at banks.